Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 Buyer Beware: Essential oils are easily adulterated.

-In my experience, when you use essential oils with awareness and reverence, they are perfectly safe and effective.
+In my experience, when you use essential oils with awareness and reverence, they are safe and effective.

 Sadly, the essential oil market has many adulterated oils, especially when it comes to lavender; they are full of toxins that can be harmful, even in small quantities or light dilution; this is another reason someone might be experiencing irritation on their skin.